-As women we are not encouraged to be in our authentic, mature feminine self.
+In our culture women are not encouraged to be in their authentic, mature feminine self.
 Most of us don’t even know what that would feel like.
-Yet it is possible stand in our natural power, and be the adult in our own life.
+Yet it is possible stand in your natural power, and be the adult in your own life.

 Being a mature feminine woman is heady stuff, and not for the faint-hearted.
 It takes some growing up, and being accountable.
 The upside is, it brings you more freedom in your relationships, more choices, and the capacity to feel a lot more joy.
 So how do you get there?

 1. Admit you shut down and lose your voice.

 The first thing you need to do is admit you do shut down and lose your voice.
 It’s hard to admit this, and much more difficult to accept.
 And yet, when you take this step, you are on the way back to your natural power.
 This is the first thread you start to pull and follow, and it will lead you back to when your voice shut down, and ultimately how to speak up for yourself.

 In my own family I felt like the only people who were allowed to express emotions were my parents.
 My father had a hair-trigger temper and a very frightening six-foot presence that actually paralysed little me with fear sometimes.
 This is when my voice learned to shut down.